cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 ```

 A scheduled GitHub Action will run every 30 minutes and check the Atom feed of
 each project for new releases.
+To manage the state a GitHub [repository variable](https://docs.github.com/en/actions/learn-github-actions/variables)
+per CNCF project is used to store the latest release version.

 If a new release is detected the action will trigger the pipeline for the new
-release and update the YAML file with the new version.
+release and update the variable with the new version.
 This is to ensure each
 release is only triggered once.

 If sub components are specified then the pipeline will be triggered once per